Skip to main content

 To enable Apple Pay, the Merchant must follow these key steps:

-1. Add the Apple Pay JavaScript within the <head> tag.
+1. Add the Apple Pay JavaScript within the <head> tag:

 HTML

-<script src="https://applepay.cdn-apple.com/jsapi/v1/apple-pay-sdk.js"></script>
+<script src="https://applepay.cdn-apple.com/jsapi/1.latest/apple-pay-sdk.js"></script>

-1. Add the Apple Pay button within the <body> tag.
+1. Add the Apple Pay button within the <body> tag:

 HTML